Why Neuro-Inspired Teams™ are redefining modern leadership

 Some things we can’t change:

-My son is autistic - that won’t change.
+• My son is autistic - that won’t change.

-My daughter is a visual learner - that preference won’t change.
+• My daughter is a visual learner - that preference won’t change.

-I am a scientist - I make decisions based mainly on evidence, not instinct.
+• I am a scientist - I make decisions based mainly on evidence, not instinct.

-We can all stretch beyond our preferences, but we’ll always be strongest when working within them.
-And life throws challenges too: illness, caregiving, upheaval.
+And life throws challenges at us too: illness, caregiving, upheaval.
 We may not always be at our best, but we are still doing the best we can in that moment.

 How I turned this into an innovative system

 I didn’t ask this as an academic exercise.
 I asked it while leading transformation in a toxic workplace, while co-chairing a disability-inclusion ERG, and while supporting my autistic son to be happy, functional, and able to grow.
-The evidence I studied, the teams I redesigned, and the experiments I tried at home all reinforced each other.

 Innovation 1: universal inclusion over quotas.

-My approach is different.
-I use cognitive inclusion as the universal design of DEI.
-Every one of is has a neurostyle shaped by different combinations of five core cognitive traits.
-Some of us are at the extremes of these traits, and may receive a diagnosis of autism, ADHD, dyslexi or other neurodivergencea.
-When leaders design team systems for those cognitive extremes, they create cultures that lift everyone.
+Every one of us has a neurostyle shaped by different combinations of five core cognitive traits.
+Some of us are at the extremes of these traits, and may receive a diagnosis of autism, ADHD, dyslexia or other neurodivergence.
+Our neurostyles influence how we focus, communicate, problem-solve, and collaborate.

 Cognitive inclusion is:

-Universal: it benefits everyone, not just selected groups.
+• Universal: it benefits everyone, not just selected groups.

-Scalable: it integrates neuro-inspired practices into culture.
+• Scalable: it integrates neuro-inspired practices into culture.

-Sustainable: it persists through leadership changes and adaptsas organizations evolve.
+• Sustainable: it persists through leadership changes and adapts as organizations evolve.

 👉 Read more: Rethinking Diversity at Work.